 - Sift flour, baking powder, baking soda, and salt together in medium bowl and set aside.

-- Place butter in bowl of a stand mixer and beat until very light and fluffy, about 5 minutes.
-Add the shortening and beat until very light and fluffy and combined, another 5 minutes.
+- Place butter and shortening in bowl of a stand mixer and beat until very light and fluffy, about 5 minutes.
+Add the sugar and beat until very light and fluffy, another 5 minutes.